ewgewgewg/algo-site/content/posts/js-algos.md

 }{{< /code >}}

-In order to count the number of islands in a grid (unique groups of '1's connected up, down, left, or right to other '1's), an approach involves iterating through all the values of the grid.
-When a '1' is found, increment a `count` variable, then run a `flood` function to check if the location is in bounds and a '1'.
-If so, 'sink' the space by assigning a '0', then do depth-first search and run `flood` up, down, left, and right.
-Every connected '1' should disappear the first time one is found in the looping.
+In order to count the number of islands in a grid (unique groups of "1"s connected up, down, left, or right to other "1"s), an approach involves iterating through all the values of the grid.
+When a '1' is found, increment a `count` variable, then run a `flood` function to check if the location is in bounds and a "1".
+If so, "sink" the space by assigning a "0", then do depth-first search and run `flood` up, down, left, and right.
+Every connected "1" should disappear the first time one is found in the looping.

 {{< code language="javascript" title="[Number of Islands](https://leetcode.com/problems/number-of-islands/)" expand="Show" collapse="Hide" isCollapsed="false" >}}
 // typeof grid === "object" (array of arrays of numbers)